 Hiking Trails and Things to Do

 As for the rest of the park, there are a lot of trails through the woods but I wouldn’t recommend them for a wheelchair.
-It is all ground and can be roots in the way.
+It is all ground and there can be roots in the way.
 There is the main campground path and the lakeshore road which offer a relatively flat stroll.
 They also have a viewing tower at the top of a hill but that isn’t accessible at all.
 I’ve crawled up towers before but this one has 4 levels and if I made it to the top, I’d probably want to just roll back down and that wouldn’t be pretty.

 There is also a biking/hiking trail within about 5 miles called the Ahnapee Trail which is also part of the Ice Age Trail (a hiking trail that goes throughout Wisconsin).
 The Ahnapee Trail is an old railroad bed and is mainly crushed limestone and very doable for a wheelchair without narrow wheels.
-There are a couple low spots that got a little soft in the part I was on with my bike but I didn’t have any problems and it had been pretty wet there.
+There are a couple of low spots that got a little soft in the part I was on with my bike but I didn’t have any problems and it had been pretty wet there.